How Small Businesses Can Show Their Thanks on Thanksgiving

 Promote holiday-themed merchandise

-Having seasonal and limited-time offers that are only available during certain times of the year is another excellent way to build anticipation in your customers.
+Offering seasonal and limited-time promotions that are only available during specific periods of the year is another excellent way to build anticipation among your customers.
 Fall decor, seasonal food and treats, event supplies, and other fall and Thanksgiving items are all fantastic options for your business to sell during this time of year.

 Decorate your business